lizethestevezt/GetIntronSeq/README.md

 - Preprocesses multi-line FASTA files into a single-line format per contig.
 - Generates FASTA files for each intron and stores them in a ZIP archive.
 - Added support for handling multiple GFF and FASTA files in batch mode.
-- **NEW**: Improved error handling and logging for better debugging.
+- Improved error handling and logging for better debugging.
-- **NEW**: Dynamically handles missing introns or sequences in GFF files.
+- Dynamically handles missing introns or sequences in GFF files.
 - **NEW**: Command-line arguments for flexible input/output handling.
   - Specify input files, optional FASTA files, and output names directly from the command line.
+- **NEW**: Automatically detects if GFF files contain sequences and prompts for a FASTA file if needed.
+- **NEW**: Supports batch processing for `.gz` archives and directories containing multiple GFF and FASTA files.
+- **NEW**: Handles GZIP files by extracting their contents and processing them automatically.

 ## Requirements